jankaszel/hyperwell-thesis/chapters/discussion.md

 * Cloud computing and content delivery networks[^cloudflare-edge] have made data constantly available, commonly driven by economic interests (such as, increasing profit on scale by reducing load times).
 This shifted a majority of computation on the web over to cloud providers such as AWS or GCP.
 While that can still benefit a legal entity, a corporation, or an institution, users accessing a website will still expect similar data availability—regarding response times as well as consistent availability—as for cloud-hosted content.
 Missing this caused a severe bottleneck during the first version of the implementation.
 * The requirement for a centralized instance in order to bridge data from decentralized systems into the web cannot be rectified: Today’s web browsers can just connect to IP addresses and not join swarms, like with DHTs.
 * Federated systems: provide an alternative; yet, in federated systems such as Mastodon (refer to @sec:related?), instances don’t necessarily mirror each others’ data, but refer to it and build a cohesive network altogether.
-	* Mirrors: Kind of a federated systems where mirrors provide an dispensable infrastructure; they merely provide a mirror of the data, but can be taken offline.
+	* Mirrors: Kind of a federated systems where mirrors provide a dispensable infrastructure; they merely provide a mirror of the data, but can be taken offline.
 Also, detail in @sec:related.
 * Gateways impose some sort of decentralized governance (as opposed to a fully distributed governance), yet they solve the aforementioned issues with a resulting unequal distribution of load in P2P systems.
 However, as browser vendors are increasingly adding support for P2P data-sharing protocols such as IPFS[^ipfs-opera] and Dat, providing gateway access to a P2P network could soon become legacy infrastructure.

 [^cloudflare-edge]: Content delivery network providers such as Cloudflare, Akamai, and Fastly serve a wide array of clients by ensuring data availability anywhere on earth, which again reduces load times for users.
 So-called ‘edge servers’ are being deployed to the thousands in order to replicate clients’ assets: <https://www.cloudflare.com/learning/cdn/glossary/edge-server/>